 The Craviotto company was founded by Johnny Craviotto in 2004.
-The company specializes in creating one-ply snare drums and drum kits.
-One-ply shells are extremely thin and give you drums that have extraordinary tones.
+The company specializes in creating solid shell drums and kits.
+Solid shell drums are some of the most sought-after drums and they produce extraordinary tones.

-Since the tones of the drums are so focused, you’ll find that most of the drummers who play Craviotto kits are jazz drummers.
-They love the drums because they sing a lot more than other available drum sets.
+Since the tones of these custom drums are so focused, you’ll find that most of the drummers who play Craviotto kits are jazz drummers.
+They love these drums because they sing a lot more than other available drum sets.

 Popular artists that play Craviotto drums:

 - Ronnie Vannucci

 - Chris McHugh

 SJC is a massively popular custom drum kit company, especially in the rock and punk music scenes.
 It was started as a hobby by Mike and Scott Cibrari in 2000.
 Their custom drums blew up after a few years, and now they have huge names playing their kits.

 SJC custom drums are a bit more vibrant than drums from other custom companies.
 Most of their kits have whacky finishes with eclectic colors.
 This makes them fantastic visual points in rock and punk bands.